-The Belgium international missed the World Cup with an Achilles injury but is hoping to rediscover his best form next season as he continues his rehabilitation
+The Belgium and Aston Villa forward missed the World Cup with an Achilles injury but is hoping to return to his best form next season as he continues his rehabilitation

-The Belgium international was forced to miss the World Cup in Brazil after rupturing an Achilles tendon during a training session in April.
+The powerful Belgium striker was forced to miss the World Cup in Brazil after rupturing an Achilles tendon during a training session in April.

 Benteke will also be unavailable for the start of the new Premier League season as he continues his rehabilitation, but the 23-year-old remains confident he can enjoy success when he eventually returns to action.

-"When the injury happened the doctor said that I have to be out for six months," the forward told Villa's official website.
+"When the injury happened the doctor said that I have to be out for six months," Benteke told Villa's official website.

 "Of course, I still believe I can come back more quickly but if it is six months and another month ...
 I have to take my time.
 It's a bad injury and I don't have to rush myself.
 I have to do the right treatment.